cuinixam/SPLed/src/power_button/doc/index.rst

 Software Detailed Design
 ========================

-This module interfaces with the keyboard and detects specific key presses, primarily focusing on the TARGET_KEY.
+This module interfaces with the keyboard and detects specific key presses, primarily focusing on the POWER_BUTTON_KEY.

 .. _module-header: